A student asks... about quadratics

 I’m currently preparing for my GCSE mocks.
 I started looking over quadratic expressions and factorisation and it just blew me away - I get stuck trying to work it out with negatives!

 First things first: thanks for asking for help.
 You’re not alone: factorising quadratics can be tricky, especially if you take it too quickly.
 Here’s how I’d recommend approaching your revision.
-(I’m only going to deal with quadratics that don’t have a number in front of $x^2$ - although we know a trick about those):
+(I’m only going to deal with quadratics that don’t have a number in front of

 1. Make sure you’re good with negative numbers